AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ## Overview

-AnyChart html5 charting library gives you the ability to create, read, update and delete charts in real-time without full reloading and redrawing - our charts can be edited fast and flexible.
+AnyChart html5 charting library gives you the ability to create, read, update and delete charts in real-time without full reloading and redrawing - our charts can be cnanged fast and in a flexible manner.

 You can solve the following tasks using some easy-in-use Java Script methods: